Constraining the modified friction in gravitational wave propagation with precessing black hole binaries: GW generation and luminosity distance measurements

-To constrain the modified GW friction using precessing binary black holes with future GW detectors, we focus on the capabilities of a ground-based GW detector network consist of consisting of two LIGO detectors and two third-generation GW detectors (the ET and CE).
-The specific locations, azimuths of the arms, and lengths of the arms, among other details of the four detectors are summarized in Table \ref{Tab2}, see also ref.~\cite{Muttoni:2023prw} for the information of ET and CE.
+To constrain the modified GW friction using precessing binary black holes with future GW detectors, we focus on the capabilities of a ground-based GW detector network consisting of two LIGO detectors and two third-generation GW detectors (the ET and CE).
+The specific locations, azimuths of the arms, and lengths of the arms, among other details of the four detectors, are summarized in Table \ref{Tab2}, see also Ref.~\cite{Muttoni:2023prw} for information on the ET and CE.
 Notably, our configuration utilizes a CE with an arm length of 40 km instead of 20 km, which enables the CE to have a higher detection accuracy.
-For sensitivity profiles, LIGO is configured with an A+ sensitivity curve, while CE employs the CE2 (Silicon) sensitivity curve \cite{8}, as forecasted by \textit{gwinc}, and ET utilizes the ET\_D curve \cite{7} for assessing strain sensitivity both in amplitude and spectral density.
-The analysis is grounded on strain data derived from the background noise, calculated using the power spectral density (PSD) for each interferometer.
-The sampling rate for these interferometers is set at 2048 Hz, which, according to Nyquist's theorem, establishes the valid signal frequency range as from 0 Hz to half the sampling rate.
+For sensitivity profiles, LIGO is configured with an A+ sensitivity curve \footnote{Our purpose for considering two second-generation detectors alongside next-generation detectors (ET and CE) is to use them for improving the accuracy of GW source localization.
+As ET and CE begin their observations, it is expected that several second-generation detectors will remain operational.
+Among these, LIGO A+ stands out as it represents an upgrade positioned between Advanced LIGO and third-generation detectors \cite{Cooper:2022jfr}.
+Therefore, we included LIGO A+, comprising two detectors, alongside ET and CE in our analysis .}, while CE employs the CE2 (Silicon) sensitivity curve \cite{8}, as forecasted by \textit{gwinc}, and ET utilizes the ET\_D curve \cite{7} for assessing strain sensitivity both in amplitude and spectral density.
+The analysis is grounded on strain data derived from the background noise and calculated using the power spectral density (PSD) for each interferometer.
+The sampling rate for these interferometers is set at 2048 Hz, which, according to Nyquist's theorem, establishes the valid signal frequency range as being from 0 Hz to half the sampling rate.
 Additionally, owing to environmental interferences such as ground vibrations and atmospheric pressure fluctuations, which significantly impede detection below 20 Hz, the minimum frequency threshold for our investigation is established at this value.

+Here we would like to mention that our analyses are based on one representative network layout, as mentioned above.
+We note that while the geometry of the detector network can influence the parameter estimation for individual events, GW sources are expected to be randomly distributed on the sky.
+As such, when a statistically significant sample of events is considered, the influence of the specific detector configuration is likely to be reduced.
+The overall combined results should therefore be relatively robust with respect to different network geometries.
+Exploring the effect of various possible detector configurations in more detail would be an interesting topic for future work.